Arkansas in the American Civil War: 1862

 The Arkansas secession convention, while drafting the new state constitution in 1861, had shortened the term of office for the governor from four years to two years.
 This necessitated an election in the fall of 1862.
 Colonel Harris Flanagin of the 2nd Arkansas Mounted Rifles was elected governor of Arkansas.
 After he was recalled from active duty to take office, his administration dealt primarily with war-related measures and maintaining order and continuing government while undergoing an invasion.
-His administration was faced with shortages of critical items, rising prices, care of fallen soldier's families, and related problems.
+His administration was faced with shortages of critical items, rising prices, care of fallen soldiers' families, and related problems.

 Hindman's aggressive tactics caused complaints that he was ruling by martial law, which led the Confederate government to send Lieutenant-General Theophilus H. Holmes to assume command of the newly established Trans-Mississippi Department.
 Hindman was retained as commander of the 1st Corps, Trans-Mississippi Army, and led this new force, composed largely of conscripts, in an attempt to clear northwest Arkansas of Union forces.
 Hindman's offensive ended in defeat at Prairie Grove on December 7, 1862.